syncfusion-content/xamarin-docs/Xamarin/Avatar-view/visualstyles.md

 ---
 layout: post
-title: Visual Style in Syncfusion® AvatarView Xamarin.Forms.
+title: Visual Style in Syncfusion<sup>®</sup> AvatarView Xamarin.Forms.
 description: This section will explain about the different visual styles that exist in Xamarin.Forms SfAvatarView.
 platform: xamarin
 control: AvatarView